-Dr. Laibson is a renowned ophthalmologist and director emeritus of the Cornea Service at Wills Eye Institute in Philadelphia.
-Dr. Laibson is affiliated with multiple hospitals in the Philadelphia area, including Jefferson Health-Thomas Jefferson University Hospitals.
-In 2007 received the UVM Alumni Achievement Award.
-He lives in Philadelphia with his wife Ruth.
+Peter is a renowned ophthalmologist and director emeritus of the Cornea Service at Wills Eye Institute in Philadelphia.
+He is affiliated with multiple hospitals in the Philadelphia area, including Jefferson Health-Thomas Jefferson University Hospitals.
+In 2007 he received the UVM Alumni Achievement Award.
+Peter lives in Philadelphia with his wife Ruth.

 Arthur "Art" Miller '75 (History)

-Mr. Miller was executive vice president and general counsel of GSI Commerce, Inc., a leading publicly-traded provider of ecommerce and interactive marketing services acquired by eBay in 2011.
+Art was executive vice president and general counsel of GSI Commerce, Inc., a leading publicly-traded provider of ecommerce and interactive marketing services acquired by eBay in 2011.
 Prior to GSI, he worked at the law firm of Blank Rome LLP and as an attorney with the Securities and Exchange Commission.
-Mr. Miller lives with his wife in Philadelphia.
+He lives with his wife in Philadelphia.

 Emily Moskowitz '89 (Political Science)